Five Bonus Tips on What to Wear for Family Photos in Seattle

 follow Neyssa Lee

-I am Neyssa Lee a Seattle area photographer, mother of six, who is planning obsessed, who help you see the beauty, love and joy, in your own family’s chaos.
+I am Neyssa Lee a Seattle area photographer, mom of 6, planning obsessed, and who help you see the beauty, love and joy, in your own family’s chaos.
+I also use my super power of time management to help fellow photographers take control of their businesses.
 Learn more by heading to my ABOUT ME page.

 Small Business